d3cod3/raspbian-server/README.md

 psad -S
 ```

 AHHHHHHHHHH!
-Don't worry it was you with your port scan doing all that.
+Don't worry, it was you with your port scan doing all that.
 This is the current status of psad service, cool eh?
 A lot of info about our server network!
 Very good, now it's time to edit some more config:

 ```bash